Luigi Mangione’s mother spoke to FBI day before son’s arrest

 Federal investigators with the Joint Violent Crimes Task spoke to Kathleen Mangione, Luigi Mangione’s mother, on Sunday evening in connection with the murder of UnitedHealthcare CEO Brian Thompson.
 She reportedly told the investigators her son resembled the suspected shooter but she said she wasn’t completely confident they were the same person.

-Luigi Mangione was spotted eating a hash brown in a McDonald’s in Altoona, Pennsylvania the following day.
+Luigi Mangione, 26, was spotted eating a hash brown in a McDonald’s in Altoona, Pennsylvania the following day.
 An employee at the McDonald’s called police and told them that someone in the restaurant resembled the suspect.
 He was arrested on murder and gun-related charges after an officer asked him if he’d been in New York recently and he reportedly began shaking.
+He was allegedly found with a gun that matched the murder weapon and a handwritten manifesto.

+Police believe Luigi Mangione took a train to travel to Pennsylvania.
+For nearly a week, officials searched for the suspect with what appeared to be very few leads.
+A breakthrough came when a worker at the New York City hostel he stayed at flirted with him and asked him to lower his mask.

+The suspect did so, allowing authorities to put out a picture of the killer’s face that went viral, ultimately leading to an arrest.

-The alleged killer had reportedly vanished for several months after leaving the US for Asia for a solo trip.
+Before the murder, the alleged killer reportedly vanished for several months after leaving the US for Asia on a solo trip.
 His mother said that she was unaware of her son’s whereabouts and hadn’t spoken to him since July.
-Mangione’s friends told The Washington Post that he suffered from a painful spinal condition.
+Mangione’s friends told The Washington Post that he suffered from a painful spinal condition that could’ve prompted the alleged attack.

 “The injury that he suffered was a life-changing, life-altering injury,” one friend told the outlet. “and that’s what may have put him on this path.”
 According to The Washington Post, Mangione was not insured by UnitedHealthcare.
 His alleged manifesto reveals he was upset about the state of US healthcare and wanted to take action.